 Clenow’s strategy only holds idle cash when the market regime filter indicates bearish conditions.
 With our modified money management, we begin to gradually exit the stock market much earlier than Clenow’s strategy.
 Consequently, we need to think a little harder about alternative ways of investing that capital.

-Our Stocks on the Loose and Stocks on a Stroll strategies use our Bonds-NOT portfolio instead of holding idle cash.
-Bonds-NOT uses mean-variance optimization to find a low-volatility mix of bonds with varying quality.
-Bonds-NOT may add small holdings in risky assets to further boost returns, including long-term treasuries, stock indices, and gold.
+Our Stocks on the Loose and Stocks on a Stroll strategies use our Buoy strategy instead of holding idle cash.
+Buoy is an expansion of Heine's Bond Trading Model that uses a combination of trend-following and macro-economic cues to find bonds with the highest returns.
+The strategy was specifically designed with rising yield rates in mind, as experienced in 2022.
 The chart above shows how the addition of a bear-market strategy nicely fills in the recession period during which Stocks on the Move stayed flat.

 Market Regime Filter